 Dublin to Cherbourg ferry crossings connect the capital of Ireland with northern France.
 The Dublin Cherbourg crossing is operated by Irish Ferries.
-Irish Ferries sail once per week with an approximate journey time of 18 hours and 30 minutes.
+Irish Ferries sail once per week with an approximate journey time of 19 hours.

 Dublin ferry port is the busiest passenger port in Ireland.
 The port has a great location which is just 2 miles from Dublin’s city centre.